kuzzleio/documentation-old/src/guide/essentials/index.md

 ## Connect your apps

-Kuzzle Backend ships with a set of open-source [SDKs]({{ site_base_path }}sdk-reference) for a variety of programming languages:
+Kuzzle ships with a set of open-source [SDKs]({{ site_base_path }}sdk-reference) for a variety of programming languages:

 - [Javascript](https://github.com/kuzzleio/sdk-javascript) (Node.js & Browsers)
 - [Android](https://github.com/kuzzleio/sdk-android)
 - [PHP](https://github.com/kuzzleio/sdk-php)
 - C (coming soon)

-Additionally, Kuzzle Backend supports a variety of communication protocols:
+Additionally, Kuzzle supports a variety of communication protocols:

 - HTTP
 - Websocket
 - Socket.io
 - MQTT (via plugin)

-You can interact directly with Kuzzle Backend through its API, read the [Kuzzle API reference]({{ site_base_path }}api-documentation) for more information.
+You can interact directly with Kuzzle through its API, read the [Kuzzle API reference]({{ site_base_path }}api-documentation) for more information.

 ## Manage your data